Shotgunosine/shotgunosine.github.io/README.md

 ## License

-Template: Copyright Sen Li, 2023.
+Original Template: Copyright Sen Li, 2023.
+Modified by Dylan Nielson, 2025.
 Licensed under an MIT license.
 You can copy and mess with this template.
 Content: Copyright Dylan Nielson, 2025, free to use on [CC-By-NC 4.0](https://github.com/idleberg/Creative-Commons-Markdown/blob/main/4.0/by-nc-nd.markdown)